tiZyJoshi/TheMonolithProblem/README.md

 + Use dots/ecs/jobs... for performance
 + Use a computeshader for performance
 + when the performance is no issue, implement more complex springs :)

+# Thanks

+to Robert Hofmann for valuable input